akutschi/terraform-digitalocean-cloudflare-droplet/README.md

 cloudflare_api_key = "<key>"
 ```

-And finally run `terraform plan -var-file=../secrets.tfvars` check the changes and `terraform apply -var-file=../secrets.tfvars` to apply the plan.
+Assuming that all files are in the same directory, run `terraform plan -var-file=./secrets.tfvars` check the changes and `terraform apply -var-file=./secrets.tfvars` to apply the plan.

 # Argument Reference